dotnet/core/release-notes/8.0/install-linux.md

 ## Install using Snap

+**Note:** There are changes coming to .NET Snap packages in the next few months.
+Please see [this announcement](https://github.com/dotnet/announcements/issues/304) for details.

 You can use Snap is to install and try .NET Previews on [Linux distributions that support Snap](https://snapcraft.io/docs/installing-snapd).

 After configuring Snap on your system, run the following command to install the latest .NET SDK.

-`sudo snap install dotnet-sdk --channel=8.0/beta --classic`
+`sudo snap install dotnet-sdk --channel=8.0 --classic`

 When .NET is installed using the Snap package, the default .NET command is `dotnet-sdk.dotnet`, as opposed to just `dotnet`.
 The benefit of the namespaced command is that it will not conflict with a globally installed .NET version you may have.
 This command can be aliased to `dotnet` with: